 Intraventricular hemorrhage (IVH) is sudden bleeding into the ventricular system of the brain, often the result of severe ICH.
-This complication of hemorrhagic stroke has a mortality rate of 60-80% and only about 10% of patients recover with a good outcome.
+This complication of hemorrhagic stroke has a mortality rate of 60-80%, and only about 10% of patients recover with a good outcome.

-The primary aim of the study is to determine whether rapid removal of IVH with low-dose TPA improves modified Rankin Scores over 12 months (a measure of neurologic status) compared to subjects treated with best medical care alone.
+The primary aim of the study is to determine whether rapid removal of IVH with low-dose TPA improves modified Rankin Scale scores over 12 months (a measure of neurologic status) compared to subjects treated with best medical care alone.
 Earlier studies have shown that placing a small catheter into the ventricle and giving a series of doses of TPA through it can remove most of the blood within a few days.
 Although it seems logical and early results have been promising, physicians still do not definitively know if removing the blood quickly (as compared to the slow healing process that naturally occurs over a period of weeks to months in patients that initially survive the stroke) will result in a better outcome for the patient 6-12 months later.
-If this therapy can be reduce the rate of death and improve the quality of life for these patients, it could significantly change the way intraventricular hemorrhage is treated around the world.
+If this therapy can reduce the rate of death and improve the quality of life for these patients, it could significantly change the way intraventricular hemorrhage is treated around the world.

-NIH/NINDS Cooperative Agreement:
+NIH/NINDS Cooperative Agreement: U01 NS062851-02

 To request CLEAR III data: BIOS Data Request Form